 Don’t expect great results if your training is boring or lackluster.
 You should find ways to make it fun or at the very least memorable.
 Delivering the same training program year after year is not likely to keep the attention of your workers.
 Adding new and different content helps make the training relevant and fresh.

 Annual training doesn’t have to be delivered only once per year.
 Consider conducting hearing conservation training in short sessions throughout the year.
 Shorter sessions can help prevent information overload and allow you to reinforce topics multiple times - a key technique to help people remember ideas.

 Teaching others is one of the most effective ways to learn.
-If you have experienced employees who already understand the importance of issues related to noise and hearing, perhaps they could create or even teach one or more topics in a training session.
-Likewise, a young, creative employee may be able to interject some engaging activities or ideas into your program.
+If you have experienced workers who already understand the importance of issues related to noise and hearing, perhaps they could create or even teach one or more topics in a training session.
+Likewise, a young, creative worker may be able to interject some engaging activities or ideas into your program.

 Another way to learn is to work on a project with a small team.
 As part of the training program, groups of workers could be assigned a challenge or a problem to solve that is related to the topics that must be covered in the annual training.
 As each team presents the results of their project, the other workers learn along with them.
 This is a good example of one way to keep the content relevant.

 Hearing damage from excessive noise exposure is not limited to work hours.
 People who work in noise often participate in noisy activities outside of work.
 Although your company is not required to teach workers how to protect their hearing while motorcycling, mowing their own lawns or listening to music, the benefits of doing so can be significant.
 For starters, workers may have a more personal interest in these activities so you can capture their attention more easily by including them in training.
 In addition, the behaviors that workers learn in order to protect themselves outside of work may carry over into the work day, strengthening your efforts to assure compliance with hearing protection rules.